jdegoes/lambdaconf-2014-introgame/README.md

 loop()
 ```

-> **Note:** In general, unbounded recursion on the JVM will overflow the stack, but there's a robust way to work around that called *trampolining*, which basically involves stuffing steps of the recursion into data structures, and using an "interpreter" to execute the recursion step-by-step (more on this later!).
+> **Note:** In general, unbounded recursion on the JVM will overflow the stack, but there's a robust way to work around this called *trampolining*, which basically involves stuffing steps of the recursion into data structures, and using an "interpreter" to execute the recursion step-by-step.

 The above game loop is far from functional.
-Its type signature (`Unit`) doesn't give us any insight into what it's doing, which makes it harder to reason about.
+The type signature of the function gives us no insight into what it's doing, and the guts of the function aren't any better.

-Inside the game loop, there's more of the same, with types telling us very little about what's going on.
-We have to keep track of a lot of stuff in our head to make sure the logic is right.
+How can we make this game loop more functional and easier to understand?

-How can we make this game loop more functional and easier to understand in pieces?
+There are lots of ways to do this, but the abstraction that's going to help you most as a functional programmer is called a *monad*.

-There are lots of ways to do this, but the one that's going to help you most as a functional programmer is *monads*.
+Bet you guessed that, didn't you?

 ### Exercises

  1. Write your own game loop using recursion.
+Hopefully it's more interesting than the provided game loop!
  2. Add the `scala.annotation.@tailrec` annotation to your loop to see if Scala can compiler it to a `while` loop.
+The compiler will give you an error if your function is not [tail-recursive](http://www.haskell.org/haskellwiki/Tail_recursion).

 ## Monads